Last updated August 11 at 3:36pm

 - Those harmful conditions must be more prevalent in the employment concerned than in everyday life or in other occupations.

-In the case of coronavirus disease 2019 (COVID-19), if a worker’s job requires close contact with sick customers or patients and a customer or patient causes a worker to become ill, the worker would likely be eligible for workers’ compensation benefits.
-A primary question that should be asked at the outset of a claim for benefits in a case like this should be; “Did the nature of the worker’s employment bring the worker into direct contact with anyone known to have COVID-19?”
+In the case of coronavirus disease 2019 (COVID-19), a primary question that should be asked at the outset of a claim for benefits in a case like this should be; “Did the nature of the worker’s employment bring the worker into direct contact with anyone known to have COVID-19?”
 If yes, the next question in the analysis should be, “Did the worker have an increased likelihood of contracting COVID-19 in their workplace as compared to the general public?”
 If yes, there would be a high likelihood of compensability.
-Under these circumstances, a diligent investigation should be undertaken to discover any possible alternative sources for exposure (e.g. travel history, identification of other sick family members or friends, lifestyle habits and hobbies, etc.)
+Under these circumstances, a diligent investigation should be undertaken to discover any possible alternative sources for exposure (e.g. travel history, identification of other sick family members or friends, prevalence of the virus in the Claimant’s community, and specific lifestyle habits or hobbies that may bring the Claimant in contact with the virus.)

 A footnote in McSpadden v.
 Big Ben Coal Co., 288 N.W.2d 181 (Iowa 1980) explains: “We do not construe this … to also mean that the claimant’s disease should be excluded because it is one which members of the general public may acquire under ordinary circumstances, provided that the claimant’s particular disease arose from the peculiar hazards of his employment.”
 288 N.W.2d at 191–92 n.
 5.